Updated: Oct 25, 2022

 Testosterone builds and maintains muscle mass, reduces belly fat and improves sexual desire and performance.
-But did you know that testosterone can reverse, treat and prevent type 2 diabetes in men?
+But did you know that testosterone replacement in men with low testosterone can reverse, treat and prevent type 2 diabetes?

 What is Type 2 Diabetes?

 Type 2 diabetes is a condition that causes an elevation in blood sugar.
 In many cases, the elevation in blood sugar develops as a result of an increase in belly fat and muscle loss leading to insulin resistance.
 Treatment options include diet and weight loss, exercise, oral medications and injectable medications including insulin.
 When treatment is not optimized, the disease can result in blindness, kidney failure, limb amputation, heart attack, stroke and death.
 Thankfully, new research clearly identifies that optimizing testosterone in men can reduce blood sugar and insulin resistance, and in some cases can completely reverse the disease.

 Testosterone and Type 2 Diabetes

 In a 2016 study published in the Journal of Diabetes Care, 94 men with Type 2 diabetes participated in a research program designed to evaluate the effect of testosterone on the treatment of diabetes.
 Fifty of the 94 men had normal testosterone production while 44 had low testosterone levels.
 Those with low testosterone were randomly selected to receive either injectable testosterone every 2 weeks for 24 weeks or salt-water injections.
 The results of the study identified that those treated with testosterone had a reduction in body fat and an increase in lean muscle mass.
 What’s more, those who received testosterone had a documented reduction in their level of insulin resistance.